TritonDataCenter/node-getopt/README.md

 API
 ---

-### `new getopt.BasicParser(optstring, argv)`
+### `new getopt.BasicParser(optstring, argv[, optind])`

 Instantiates a new object for parsing the specified arguments using the specified option string.
 This interface is closest to the traditional getopt() C function.
 Callers first instantiate a BasicParser and then invoke the getopt() method to iterate the options as they would in C.  (This interface allows the same option to be specified multiple times.)
-The first two arguments in "argv" are ignored, since they generally denote the path to the node executable and the script being run, so options start with the third element.
+The optional 3rd argument to the constructor `optind` is the number of arguments from `argv` to skip.
+By default `optind` is set to `2`, so the first two arguments in `argv` are ignored, since they generally denote the path to the node executable and the script being run.

 The option string consists of an optional leading ":" (see below) followed by a sequence of option-specifiers.
 Each option-specifier consists of a single